 Above all, I really want to recommend that advanced skiers use Tomamu as a base to take a backcountry tour of the Hokkaido Powder Belt, which stretches from Furano to Asahikawa.

 Q. What courses and routines do you recommend on the slopes?

-Tomamu has many attractions for everyone, any age groups and any levels.
-Mina-mina beach with waves rolling in is nice for SUP, children can have fun too.
-Ice Village, you can’t miss this.
-Even on bad weather day, you can still spend a fulfilling and enjoyable day here.
+Tomamu has many attractions for everyone, regardless of age or level.
+Mina-mina beach, with its artificial wave machine, is great for SUP, which is fun for children too.
+And you can’t miss a visit to Tomamu’s Ice Village.
+Even when the weather is bad, you can still spend a fulfilling and enjoyable day here.

 At Tomamu, kids from the age of three can join the private kids school.
-So while they are in the school during the day, parents can go skiing as much as they want.
-I think this is also a good idea.
-Family can enjoy such flexible arrangement, I think this is the good thing about Tomamu.
+While they are in the school during the day, parents can go skiing as much as they want.
+I think that the fact that families can enjoy such a flexible arrangement is another of Tomamu’s strong points.

-Fresh seafood are sent directly from various fishing ports daily.
-You can enjoy the best of Hokkaido’s seafood from the seasonal special menu or premium sushi.
+The fresh seafood used here is delivered directly from various fishing ports every day.
+You can enjoy the best of Hokkaido’s seafood, from the seasonal special menu to premium sushi.

-NORRONA, a pro shop of its own brand and other Nordic brands.
-Whether it’s after skiing or on bad weather day, you can shop here leisurely.
-Staff who love activities are always available and ready to help you on queries relating to ski goods or playing in Tomamu.
+A shop which stocks various Nordic brands including Norrona.
+You can have a leisurely shop here after skiing, or on days when the weather is bad.
+Staff who love outdoor activities are always available and ready to help you with your queries relating to ski goods or skiing in Tomamu.

-If you go to the school reception, you can meet RIKI ( Mr Nakajima) except when he is out on guided tours.
+If you go to the school reception, you can meet RIKI ( Mr Nakajima), apart from when he is out on guided tours.
 Any inquiries about backcountry programs or powder belt tours, all are welcome.
-You may also wish to drop him an email on your questions before visiting Japan.
+You may also wish to drop him an email with your questions before visiting Japan.